SDCG69/SDCG-V10/content/fiction/vacation.md

 Ellie caught it, grinning.
 "Pretty sure lobsters don't wear bikinis."
 She stuffed the bottle into her overflowing toiletry bag, which was more of a toiletry avalanche held together by a single straining zipper.
 The thing had seen better days—much like Ellie’s last relationship, which had ended in a spectacularly unromantic text message three weeks ago.
 Hence: Cancun.
 Hence: best friend getaway with Jess, who had zero patience for moping and all the patience in the world for tequila shots.

-The airport smelled like stale pretzels and regret.
+The airport smelled like stale pretzels.
 Ellie leaned against a vibrating massage chair that hadn’t worked since 2003, watching Jess argue with the gate agent about their seats.
 “No, see, we *have* to sit together,” Jess insisted, tapping her boarding pass like it was a legal document.
 “She’ll cry if we’re separated.”
 Ellie flipped her off behind Jess’s back, but the gate agent didn’t laugh.

 Three hours later, crammed into a middle seat with Jess’s knee digging into her thigh, Ellie stared at the seatback screen flickering with a bad rom-com.
-“You owe me,” she muttered, stealing a handful of Jess’s pretzels.
+“You owe me,” she muttered, stealing a handful of Jess’s cookies.
 Jess didn’t respond—she was already three tiny bottles of vodka deep, humming along to whatever was blasting through her headphones.
 Her fingers drummed against Ellie’s armrest, nails chipped from where she’d peeled off her gel polish in anticipation of beach-ready hands.

+[image src="media/img/vac1.jpg" alt="Vacation"]

 Their hotel room had a balcony overlooking the ocean and two beds pushed suspiciously close together.
 Jess flopped onto the nearer one, sandals hitting the tile with a clack.
 “Dibs,” she announced, as if Ellie had ever won a dibs war in their decade of friendship.
 The AC hummed to life, blasting cold air over Ellie’s sun-warmed skin as she wrestled her suitcase open.
 A bottle of tequila rolled out, smuggled in between her rolled-up bikinis.
 Jess’s eyes lit up.
 “You genius.”